Workshop / Summer School

 And as sailing excursion, the event naturally offers a maritime perspective in a variety of ways.
 Starting with insights into practical necessities of seafaring, to an understanding of coastal places and regions of the ancient (and modern) world, to the opportunities and limits offered by the sea as a formative factor of culture in general as well as in particular.

-Main focuses of each event result from the historical sites and developments in the respective region as well as from the contributions of the participants.
+Main focuses of each event result from the historical sites and developments in each respective region and its specific settings as well as from the contributions of the participants.
 However, the general approach is to perceive, reflect and discuss historical-archaeological subjects from a maritime perspective.

 The event is directed at advanced students, doctoral students as well as postdocs in all fields of classical antiquity.
 Previous knowledge of sailing – although beneficial – is not required.
 On board, participation as well as teamwork is expected.
 Accommodation is on board the yacht(s).